NerfJohn/Project-RISCII/README.md

 The main pushes at the time of this writing are:

-1. Finishing the basic C(esque) compiler
+1. Creating a circuit board design
-2. Creating a circuit board design
+2. Writing drivers/libraries- including simple RTOS + SW upgrade concept
-3. Refactoring compiler for simplicity
+3. Cleanup/tidy project pieces

 The circuit board is slated for summer 2025 (with the compiler/libraries finished before/after then).
-Compiler refactoring is being worked on to make compiling more approachable from a readability/educational perspective.
+Time is also being put into tidy-ing up various pieces for readability and/or functionality.